webqit/webflo/site/docs/concepts/realtime.md

 event.client.postMessage({ progress: 10 });
 ```

-2. or achieving the same through higher-level APIs like `event.user.confirm()`:
+2. or doing the equivalent via higher-level APIs like `event.user.confirm()`:

 ```js
 const result = await event.user.confirm({ message: "Are you sure?" });
 ```

+The handler automatically enters background mode.

 ### _Handler returns a response and explicitly marks it **not done**_